hybriddap/ai-marketer-v2/README.md

 AI Marketer is a platform that automates social media marketing using artificial intelligence.
 Upload images and the AI will generate appropriate captions to help you post across multiple social media platforms.

 ## Getting Started
+The instructions below are for running AI Marketer locally.
+For details on deployment or retrieving environment variables (e.g., API keys, secrets), please refer to the materials provided by Daniel.

 ### Frontend Setup Guide

 This guide provides instructions for setting up and running the AI Marketer frontend application in your local environment.
 The project has a monorepo structure, and this section focuses on the setup within the `ai-marketer-v2-frontend` directory.